Mark Barilli: Career

 Barilli reached the last 16 of the 2005 Winmau World Masters, beating Gibraltar's Dylan Duo and Dutchman André Brantjes in the earlier rounds and then beat BDO Gold Cup champion Derek Williams of Wales in the last 32 before losing to Brian Woods.
-He then made semi final appearances in the Scottish Open and the Scottish National Championship and then reached the final of the British Open, beating Darryl Fitton in the quarter finals and fellow Scot Gary Anderson in the semi finals before losing to Mick Reed.
+He then made semi final appearances in the Scottish Open and the Scottish National Championship and then reached the final of the British Open, beating Darryl Fitton in the quarter-finals and fellow Scot Gary Anderson in the semi-finals before losing to Mick Reed.

-Barilli's first major appearance came in the 2007 International Darts League where he started at the Preliminary stage.
-He lost 5–1 to Jelle Klaasen in his opening group game, but then defeated Robert Hughes 5–0.
+Barilli's first major appearance came in the 2007 International Darts League where he started at the Preliminary stage, losing 5–1 to Jelle Klaasen in his opening group game, but then defeated Robert Hughes 5–0.
 He then however lost to Robbie Green and was eliminated.
 He then lost in the first round of the 2007 World Darts Trophy to Vincent van der Voort.

-Barilli reached the quarter final of the Swiss Open and the semi final of the BDO International Open.
+Barilli reached the quarter-final of the Swiss Open and the semi-final of the BDO International Open.
 He then reached his second final in the unranked Welsh Masters, losing to Tony O'Shea.

 Barilli qualified for the 2009 BDO World Darts Championship, taking one of the automatic non-seed places.
 He was beaten 3–0 in the first round by Australia's Simon Whitlock.

 Barilli qualified for the 2010 BDO World Darts Championship seeded 13th, but lost to Tony West in the first round 3–1.

 At the 2011 BDO World Darts Championship, Barilli seeded 12th lost 3–0 in the first round to Martin Phillips.

 Barilli acquired a PDC tour card at Q School in January 2014.

 After a number of years away from the Circuit & after lockdown, Barilli qualified for the 2022 WDF World Darts Championship but lost in the 1st round to Canadian Rory Hansen 2–0.